Serena Williams Fast Facts

 September 12, 2009 - Williams goes on a profanity-laced outburst against a line judge who calls her for a foot fault in the US Open semifinals against Kim Clijsters.
 Clijsters is awarded a penalty point to win the match.
 The Grand Slam committee later fines Williams a record $82,500 and places her on probation for the next two years.

 July 7, 2010 - Receives stitches in both her feet after stepping on broken glass while leaving a restaurant in Munich.
-Later, she has to have surgeries in July and October to repair a lacerated tendon on her right foot.
+Later, she has surgery in July and October to repair a lacerated tendon on her right foot.

 February 2011 - Undergoes emergency treatment for a hematoma related to a pulmonary embolism, a blood clot in her lungs.